 And He shall reign forevermore, forevermore

-The song "Mary Did You Know?" includes some of these themes, where it says:
+The song "Mary Did You Know?" also includes some of these themes, where it says:

 The blind will see, the deaf will hear